 - Start with 'Study':

 How should I use the study tools? (available to Gold members)1.
-Personal Electronic Notepad (PEN)
+Online Personal Notepad (PEN)

 A very useful activity that greatly helps assimilation is making notes for yourself.
-These notes will also serve as an excellent revision tool when you want to refresh your memory on any of the topics.
+These personal notes will be an excellent revision tool when you want to review any of your lessons later.

 Every time you study written explanations, watch a video lesson, learn a dialogue, do written exercises, or read feedback on a test you have taken, make a note of the important points.
 As much as possible, try to make these notes in English instead of your native language.
 To reduce the necessity of using your native language:

-- If you are studying a Grammar module, create personal examples of the structure that you are learning.
+- If you are studying a grammar lesson, create personal examples of the structure that you are learning.